fenio/pv-mounter/README.md

 # pv-mounter

-A tool to locally mount k8s PVs using sshfs.
+A tool to locally mount k8s PVs using SSHFS.

 Might be used as `kubectl` plugin.